brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 03.md

   + better to create and implementation roadmap that illustrates the timeframes for and relationship between activities.

   ## 2.13 Sponsor Data Standards and Procedures
+  ### Data Standards
+  + An organization makes a decision once and codifies it in a set of assertions(the standard).
+  + DG standards should be mandatory, effectively communicated, monitored, and periodically reviewed and updated.
+  ### Data procedures
+  + Data manamgement procedures are the documented methods, techniques, and steps followed to accomplish specific activities that produce certain outcomes and supporting artifacts.

   ## 2.14 Develop a Business Glossary
+  + Glossary is a means of sharing a vocabulary within the organization to reduce ambiguity and improve commnication.

   ## 2.15 Coordinate with Architecture Groups
+  + The Data Model shoud be developed and maintained jonitly by Data Architects and Data Stewards working together in subject area teams.
+  + Data Strategt: doing things right
+  + Data Architecture: doing the right things

   ## 2.16 Sponsor Data Asset Valuation